svirpridon/pyrsnapshot/README.md

 # pyrsnapshot
-A Rsnapshot re-implementation with push-over-ssh capability
+A rsnapshot re-implementation with push-over-ssh capability